As employers research health insurance coverage options, it is common for them to evaluate different strategies and their associated costs.

-As you research policies, keep in mind group health insurance costs are on the rise.
+As you research policies, keep in mind that group health insurance costs are on the rise.

 Yes.
 Employers can control their health insurance costs with a simple solution: reimburse premiums instead of paying for them.

-In other words, employers may reimburse employees tax-free for their individual health insurance premiums by establishing a formal, compliant health-care reimbursement plan (yes, it is allowed).
-By doing so, employers are able fix their costs on a monthly basis, and employees can choose an individual health insurance policy that best meets their health and financial needs.
+In other words, employers may reimburse employees tax-free for their individual health insurance premiums by establishing a formal, compliant health reimbursement arrangement (HRA) like a qualified small employer HRA (QSEHRA) or an individual coverage HRA (ICHRA).
+By doing so, employers are able fix their costs on a monthly basis, and employees can choose an individual health insurance policy that best meets their health and financial situation.

 What questions do you have about the cost of group health insurance?
 Leave a question or comment below.